Built-in Filters

 default

-Note: Valid only for undefined variables.
-Not valid for empty strings (""), 0, false.
+Note: only effective for undefined variables.
+Does not apply to empty strings (""), 0, or false.

 I would like to read more {{ "" | default (value="Louise Michel") }}!